stivalaa/EstimNetDirected/README.md

 ## Funding

-Development of the EstimNetDirected software was funded by the Swiss National Science Foundation NRP 75 project number 167326.
+Development of the EstimNetDirected software was funded by the Swiss National Science Foundation project numbers 167326 (NRP 75) and 200778.

 ## References